braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**Stability of Total Writhe against Local Topological Perturbations**]

 Lemma 7.3.4 establishes the absolute conservation of total writhe under unitary evolution.
-A change in writhe necessitates a Type I Reidemeister move—the creation or deletion of a twist loop.
+A change in writhe necessitates a Type I Reidemeister move, the creation or deletion of a twist loop.
 However, such a move constitutes a local operation that alters a global invariant.

 The Quantum Error-Correcting Code (QECC) enforces conservation by detecting this discrepancy.
 A local twist creates a syndrome violation in the stabilizer group measuring writhe.
-The system identifies the state as a logical error—a fluctuation that violates the global consistency of the braid.
+The system identifies the state as a logical error, a fluctuation that violates the global consistency of the braid.
 The evolution operator $\mathcal{U}$ projects out such invalid states, ensuring they have zero probability of realization.
 Consequently, the total writhe of an isolated particle remains invariant not because it is energetically favorable, but because the path to changing it is blocked by the logical structure of the vacuum.
 The particle retains its identity (charge) because the universe forbids the specific topological surgeries required to alter it locally.
 :::

 ### 7.3.5 Lemma: Lepton Charge Solutions {#7.3.5}